Durga Puja London 2025: Top 16 Pandals & Celebration Guide

 Read Suruchi Sangha Durga Puja in Kolkata

-Aantarik was set up by a few Bengali friends living in Bromley in 2015.
-Their primary aim was to pass Bengali heritage and culture to the next generations.
+Aantarik was established by a few Bengali friends living in Bromley in 2015.
+Their primary aim was to pass on Bengali heritage and culture to the next generation.
 The association’s core values are tolerance, mutual respect, friendship, rootedness, international peace, and commitment.
-The famous quote of Rabindranath Tagore- “We live in this world when we love it.” inspires them.
+Rabindranath Tagore’s famous quote, “We live in this world when we love it,” inspires them.

-They organise many events like Saraswati Puja, Durga Puja, Anandmela, Dol Khela, and Bijoya Sammilani.
+They organise many events, such as Saraswati Puja, Durga Puja, Anandmela, Dol Khela, and Bijoya Sammilani.
 Minu Mukherjee (founding member) gives music tuition every Saturday and Sunday.

 Aantarik, Bengali Association Bromley Durga Puja